kalisio/feathers-keycloak-listener/docs/Business_Logic.md

 But then, what if one of the two systems (say, Keycloak) was seen as a _master_ and the other as a _slave_?
-Namely, that means the User entries in the application should hold a `keycloakId` field, referencing the corresponding entry in Keycloak.
-This is actually a good idea… if you can enforce that this `keycloakId` will remain consistent.
+Namely, that means the User entries in your application database should hold a `keycloakId` field, referencing the corresponding entry in Keycloak.
+This is actually a good idea… if you can enforce that this `keycloakId` field will remain consistent.

 ## How to prevent the loss of consistency